 Not all emergency shelters allow companion animals, so it is important to research which ones take animals and the types of animals they accept.
 Your county emergency management office and your local animal shelter may be able to help.
 Similarly, compile a list of pet-friendly hotels and motels outside of your area.

 Assemble a portable pet supply kit and have it stocked and on hand.
-Keep a good supply of water as well as non-perishable foodstuffs and medicines in sealed, waterproof containers that can be carried easily.
+Keep a good supply of water as well as nonperishable foodstuffs and medicines in sealed, waterproof containers that can be carried easily.
 Ensure that animal vaccinations are current.
 Keep photographs of your pet in case you get separated.
 In preparation for the possibility of being separated from your pet, make sure to have recent photos with you in case you need to post flyers.
 To be especially prepared, create the flyers ahead of time.
 (You may not have the time or necessary resources to do so in the midst of an emergency.)

 Situations Where You Cannot Keep Your Animals with You